thegamecracks/zerobot-jank/README.md

 ## System Requirements

 The project must run on Raspberry Pi 12 (Bookworm) or newer, whether 32-bit or 64-bit.
-The distribution should have the following `apt` packages pre-installed, but if not, you must download them before running the installer script:
+Your image should already have these `apt` packages pre-installed, but if not, you must download them before running the installer script:
 - `python3-venv`
 - `rpicam-apps`